NZIF Conference Programme

 10.30pm - Bus back to Solway Hotel, Masterton

-7am - 8.30am Women in Forestry Breakfast, (Women Only) Presenter Susan Kilsby, ANZ Bank’s Agriculture Economist
+7am - 8.30am Women in Forestry Breakfast, (Women Only) Presenter Heather Miller, Manager Forest Land Use and Advice & Presenter Susan Kilsby, ANZ Bank’s Agriculture Economist

 8.40am - 8.45am Welcome to Conference

-8.45am to 9.45am Positioning the forest industry to be a major player in regenerating natural capital, growing regional economies and transitioning to new zero emissions, Presenter Warren Parker
+8.45am to 9.45am Positioning the forest industry to be a major player in regenerating natural capital, growing regional economies and transitioning to net zero emissions, Presenter Warren Parker

 9.45am - 10.15am Forestry Myth Busting, Presenter Tim Payn